WebSiteX5/wsx5-developers-guide/docs/optional-objects/dynamic-update-fields.md

 ### ImageSelect

-ImageSelect fields cannot be updated.
+ImageSelect fields cannot be updated using *value* key.

 ### Link

-Link fields cannot be updated.
+Link fields cannot be updated using *value* key.

 ### Margins